jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 ### 53 Enforcement of tolls
-A toll operator may deny a motor vehicle physical access to its toll road, or past the toll payment point, if— (a) the vehicle is subject to a toll, or the driver or registered owner of the vehicle is liable to pay a toll; and (b) the driver or registered owner of the vehicle has not paid the toll or made an acceptable payment arrangement with the toll operator.
+A toll operator may deny a motor vehicle physical access to its toll road, or past the toll payment point, if— (a) the vehicle is subject to a toll, or the driver or person registered under Part 17 of the Land Transport Act 1998 in respect of the vehicle is liable to pay a toll; and
+  (b) the driver or person registered under that Part in respect of the vehicle has not paid the toll or made an acceptable payment arrangement with the toll operator.

 ### 54 Offences and penalties
 (1) A person commits an offence if the person, without reasonable excuse, refuses or fails to pay a toll payable by that person.